Hakone in 1 Day

 From our room on the 6th floor we have a balcony with a pretty cool view across the mountains.

-View from our room at Wisterian Life Club
+View from our room at Hakone Forest of Verde

 The room is like Dante’s Inferno.
 The springs bubble away into their respective pools.
 There’s also some spring powered showers and a sauna.
-As I have the place to myself, I figure it won’t hurt to take a few photos.
+Technically, as the Japanese favour bathing naked, photography is prohibited, but as I have the place to myself, I figure it won’t hurt to take a few photos.

 Dinner at Yunessun

-As our hotel is in the middle of nowhere and the restaurant is closed, we ask the receptionist where to go for dinner.
-He says there’s only one restaurant within a half hour walk of the hotel; Momoji in the Yunessun Building.
+As our hotel rather remote and the restaurant is closed, we ask the receptionist where to go for dinner.
+He says there’s only one restaurant within a half hour walk of the hotel; Momiji in the Yunessun Building.
 To reach it you must follow a passageway round the back of the hotel.
 Five minutes later you emerge at Yunessun, which turns out to be a hot spring/shopping mall combo.
-It also turns out that a set meal at Momoji costs £100 a head.
+It also turns out that a set meal at Momiji costs £100 a head.

 Yunessun

-On the first floor we find a convenience store with a dine-in area.
+On the first floor we find a Family Mart convenience store with a dine-in area.
 Here, you can purchase ready made meals from the chilled cabinet and they will microwave them for you.
 It’s not exactly haute cuisine, but my spicy tofu noodles are actually quite tasty.
 And they certainly leave us with plenty of change from £100!
+Which is ample for the purchase of a few souvenirs at the mall gift shop before returning to our hotel.

 Dinner at Yunessun